-Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of up to EUR 400 Million matched by a PS contribution of up to EUR 400 Million committed in 2025 would allow for the acquisition and operation of one post-exascale supercomputer.
+FOR EXPRESSION OF INTEREST FOR THE EXASCALE HIGH END SUPERCOMPUTER (CFEI 5; PROCUREMENT 2026) Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of up to EUR 400 Million matched by a PS contribution of up to EUR 400 Million committed in 2025 would allow for the acquisition and operation of one postexascale supercomputer.
 Indicative budget The total indicative budget for the EU contributions to the topic is up to EUR 400 Million and will be committed in 2025 Type of Action Call for expression of interest Eligibility conditions The eligibility conditions are those established in Article 11 of the EuroHPC JU Council Regulation (EU) 2021/1173.
-Article 12.6 of the Digital Europe Programme will apply, whereby in order to achieve the expected outcomes, and safeguard the

-Union's strategic assets, interests,

-autonomy, or security, participation is

-limited to legal entities established in

-Member States and in the following

-Associated Countries to Horizon Europe:

-Iceland, Norway.
-Proposals including entities

-established in countries outside this scope

-specified in the topic/call/action will be
+Article 12.6 of the Digital Europe Programme will apply, whereby in order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, participation is limited to legal entities established in Member States and in the following Associated Countries to Horizon Europe: Iceland, Norway.
+Proposals including entities established in countries outside this scope specified ineligible. the topic/call/action will be

-ineligible.

-5